Current Honors Program Students

 Phi Theta Kappa (PTK) Honors Society

 You may submit an application at any time.
-See the honors program handbook for more information about PTK membership expectations.
+See the Honors Program Handbook section of the website for more information about PTK membership expectations.

 Keeping Your Eligibility in the Honors Program